AntIT-1/azure-network-protocols/README.md

 ![image](https://github.com/AntIT-1/azure-network-protocols/assets/141161539/e12d075e-b2b2-4aa6-ab52-0978665d8698)

 Back in Wireshark, filter for SSH traffic only.
 From your Windows 10 VM, “SSH into” your Ubuntu Virtual Machine (via its private IP address)
-Type commands (username, pwd, etc) into the linux SSH connection and observe SSH traffic spam in WireShark Exit the SSH connection by typing ‘exit’ and pressing [Enter] Once you "ssh" into the Linux maching from your windows machine, you can see ssh traffic on Wireshark.
+Type commands (username, pwd, etc) into the linux SSH connection and observe SSH traffic spam in WireShark.
+Exit the SSH connection by typing "exit" and pressing [Enter].
+Once you "ssh" into the Linux maching from your windows machine, you can see ssh traffic on Wireshark.

 ![image](https://github.com/AntIT-1/azure-network-protocols/assets/141161539/e85af415-4e24-43cb-92f8-e2eed876fb63)

 Observe DHCP Traffic
-Back in Wireshark, filter for DHCP traffic only
+Back in Wireshark, filter for DHCP traffic only.
-From your Windows 10 VM, attempt to issue your VM a new IP address from the command line (ipconfig /renew) Observe the DHCP traffic appearing in WireShark
+From your Windows 10 VM, attempt to issue your VM a new IP address from the command line by entering ipconfig /renew.
+Observe the DHCP traffic appearing in WireShark.

 ![image](https://github.com/AntIT-1/azure-network-protocols/assets/141161539/508a2320-94a5-426c-a3bc-8b8a85c8ae60)

-Observe DNS Traffic
+Now we can observe DNS Traffic.
-Back in Wireshark, filter for DNS traffic only
+Back in Wireshark, filter for DNS traffic only.
-From your Windows 10 VM within a command line, use nslookup to see what google.com and disney.com’s IP addresses are Observe the DNS traffic being show in WireShark
+From your Windows 10 VM within a command line, use nslookup to see what www.google.com and www.disney.com’s IP addresses are.
+Observe the DNS traffic being show in WireShark

 ![image](https://github.com/AntIT-1/azure-network-protocols/assets/141161539/05d40471-69d2-4c75-9eac-0ddf94381ba1)

-Observe RDP Traffic
+Lastly, we will observe RDP Traffic which is remote desktop connection.
-Back in Wireshark, filter for RDP traffic only (tcp.port == 3389) Observe the immediate non-stop spam of traffic?
-Why do you think it’s non-stop spamming vs only showing traffic when you do an activity?
+Back in Wireshark, filter for RDP traffic only (tcp.port == 3389).
-Answer: because the RDP (protocol) is constantly showing you a live stream from one computer to another, therefor traffic is always being transmitted
+Observe the immediate non-stop spam of traffic.
+The reason for this is because the RDP (protocol) is constantly showing you a live stream from one computer to another, therefor traffic is always being transmitted.

 ![image](https://github.com/AntIT-1/azure-network-protocols/assets/141161539/1d6f586c-102a-4d76-9e7f-eb9c03371f88)